John Coupland Hospital

 Referrals can be made through Choose & Book and are also accepted from GPs and acute hospitals.

-The minor injuries unit offers fast and modern healthcare to people at a time which suits them.
+The minor injury unit offers fast and modern healthcare to people at a time which suits them.
 The unit will treat people with minor injuries and illness e.g. sprains, cuts and grazes, broken bones, bites and stings.
-The minor injuries unit is a nurse led unit and there is no doctor available on site.
+The minor injury unit is a nurse led unit and there is no doctor available on site.

-You can self-refer to the minor injuries unit.
+You can self-refer to the minor injury unit.
 Referrals are also accepted from the ambulance service and Out of Hours Service.
 No appointment is necessary.

-Please note that the minor injuries unit will not treat patients with more serious medical conditions or major injuries.
+Please note that the minor injury unit will not treat patients with more serious medical conditions or major injuries.
 Patients should go to their local Accident & Emergency department or dial 999.

 A phlebotomy service is available at the hospital and offers a drop in clinic between 8am-1pm Monday/Tuesday and Thursday/Friday, and 1.30-3.30pm on a Wednesday.

 Car parking is free at John Coupland Hospital.